pracsol/ModernDiskQueue/README.md

 ### Sync API

-Global default settings can be set using the `PersistentQueue.DefaultSettings' static class.
+Global default settings can be set using the `PersistentQueue.DefaultSettings` static class.

 Default settings are applied to all queue instances *in the same process* created only *after* the setting is changed.
 The SetFilePermissions value behaves differently in that changes *will* affect behavior for existing queue instances.